kojix2/cry-wasm/README.md

 ## Limitations

-- Cry::Wasm allows you to define functions, not Crystal methods
+- Cry::Wasm only allows you to define functions, not Crystal methods.
-  - default arguments, keyword arguments, and block arguments are not available.
+  - Default arguments, keyword arguments, and block arguments are not available.
   - Instance variables and class variables are not available.
-- Garbage collection is not supported.
-It is very likely that it will not be supported in the future.
+- Garbage collection is not supported and is unlikely to be supported in the future.

 ## Type conversion